Kloudless/meeting-scheduler/README.md

 })
 ```

-Optionally, if you'd like to use the widget in your webpack project, it can
+If you'd like to use the widget in your webpack project instead, it can
-also be imported with ES6 import / export syntax as shown below.
+also be imported with ES6 import/export syntax as shown below.
 The CSS and JS
 files to use will be located in `dist/` after executing a build as described in
 the [Building](#building) section.